I'm a first-time buyer but my partner isn't - will this affect me?

 When getting a joint mortgage with someone else, the process can differ if only one of you is a first-time buyer.
 We break down how in this Mortgage 101 article.

 In the UK, first-time buyers are eligible for stamp duty relief.
-However, if your partner has previously owned a property, you may not qualify for this benefit as a couple, which will affect the overall costs involved in purchasing a property together.
+If your partner has previously owned a property, you may not qualify for this benefit as a couple.
+This will affect the overall costs involved in purchasing a property together.

-However, stamp duty is not charged on properties below £250,000, so if your property is below £250,000, you will not need to pay stamp duty even if one of you is not a first-time buyer.
+However, stamp duty is not charged on properties below £250,000.
+As such, if your property is below £250,000, you will not need to pay stamp duty even if one of you is not a first-time buyer.

-When applying for a mortgage together, your partner's previous homeownership may impact your eligibility for specific first-time buyer mortgage products or incentives.
 Some lenders offer specialised mortgages with more favourable terms for first-time buyers.
 However, your partner's homeowner status might disqualify you from these options.
+This is, understandably, frustrating.

 Your partner's previous experience as a homeowner can be helpful when it comes to navigating the UK property market.
 They’ll have an idea of how the process works and what could potentially go wrong, which stands you in good stead.